duongital/cpp/README.md

 ./main
 ```

-3. Other files can be run directly from VSCode, there is a `build` folder generated with related files after the build executes successfully.
+Option 3: Other files can be run directly from VSCode, there is a `build` folder generated with related files after the build executes successfully.